 Stages of Recovery currently offers PHP in Lubbock and Waco.
 Contact us today to learn more about PHP and get started on your recovery journey today.

-Partial Hospitalization Programs are one step down from residential inpatient treatments.
+Partial Hospitalization Programs are one step down from residential inpatient treatments in the continuum of care.
 PHPs normally last 8 hours a day and will take anywhere from 14-28 days to complete.

 Partial Hospitalization Programs commonly follow the curriculum of residential treatment programs but allow patients to return home or to a sober living at the end of the day.